More Active Learning documents

 - Fill in the blank cells yourself with the appropriate facts.
 Use the same vocabulary used in the content students reviewed.

 - Identify whether students will complete the table individually or in groups.
-If in groups, identify group size.
+If in groups, identify group size and group formation criteria.

 - Ask students either to work individually or in pairs to complete the assignment

 - Give students a blank handout at the start of class for the beginning, middle, or end of the class session.

 - Direct students to provide the information needed to fill in the cells.
 Tell them how they should complete the table (individually or in groups) and how much time they have to complete it.
 Ask them to write only words or brief phrases.
 Set a realistic limit for the number of items you expect them to insert into each cell.